 Rupert, as many of his friends call him, joined the World's Poultry Science Association in 1946.
 He was the UK member of the Publications Committee and assisted the late Percy Blount, Dr Bob Gordon, and Dr A.W.
 Greenwood in forming the UK Branch of WPSA.
 He led the Poultry Delegation to the USA on Poultry Stock Improvement which turned out to be a a major contribution to the commercial poultry industry in the UK and elsewhere in Europe.

-Rupert became President of the UK Branch in 1951 and Vice President of WPSA in 1952.
+Rupert became President of the UK online casino for canadians Branch in 1951 and Vice President of WPSA in 1952.
 He was elected President at the Mexican Congress in 1958 and is now serving as an Honorary Past President.
 He became Secretary in 1970.

 Since retirement in 1969, Rupert has been to various countries for FAO, painted, sculpted, and made reproductions of early fire-arms.
 He and Peggy will shortly celebrate their 40th wedding anniversary.